 Direct payments can't usually be made to pay close relatives for care if they live in the same house as the person.
-But local authorities can make exceptions for this.
+But trusts can make exceptions for this.

-For respite costs, see section 4 'Charges for respite care' on page 13.
+For respite costs, see section 4 'Charges for respite care' on page 15.